Frau87/TeamsArkanoid/README.md

 > Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
 More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.

 ## Next Steps
-Resizible interface
+* UI color according to MS Teams
-Ui color according to MS Teams
+* Resizible interface

 ## References